-TPEN's activities are outsourced to entities based in the United Kingdom, either to Group companies (including investment management and distribution) or to third party service providers (including Chief Actuary and Transfer Agent).
+TPEN's activities are undertaken via shared service arrangements with entities based in the United Kingdom, either through the Group companies (including investment management and distribution) or outsourced to third party service providers (including Chief Actuary and Transfer Agent).
 All arrangements are governed by legally binding agreements which outline the functions and activities provided, stipulating the duties and responsibilities of both parties.
-Individual Senior Management Functions ("SMFs") have overall accountability for services provided to TPEN by outsourced service providers as set out in Section B.7.2, while the Chief Executive Function (SMF1) has overall accountability for outsourced services and the Chief Risk Officer has responsibility for the firm's performance of its obligations under the Outsourcing part of the PRA Rulebook.
+Individual Senior Management Functions ("SMFs") have overall accountability for services provided to TPEN as set out in Section B.7.2, while the Chief Executive Function (SMF1) has overall accountability for outsourced services and the Global Chief Operating Officer (SMF24) has responsibility for the firm's performance of its obligations under the Outsourcing part of the PRA Rulebook.
 The arrangements are overseen by the TPEN Board and the GMC in accordance with TPEN's governance arrangements and Outsourcing Policy.